grantzeng/data-structures-and-algorithms/journal.md

 Quick sort implementation is broken, but I can't quite see where it's gone wrong (seem like different implementations might have different array indexing?)

-# 2024-02-05
+# 2024-02-05 Mon
 Quicksort implementation is running into _a lot_ of array indexing problem.
 Actually, make that some _serious_ issues with why the array indexing is going out bounds for all my implementations of quicksort!
 Opportunity to learn how to use a debugger and analyse the algorithm/invariants etc.

-Can't figure out why my implementations of partitioning weren't working, just have to come back to it later.
+Can't figure outwhy my implementations of partitioning weren't working, just have to come back to it later.
+### After lunch around 3:21pm
+Came back, fixed the Lomuto and Hoare partitioning schemes (issue was informally reasoning about invarinant of indicies being valid).
+Reimplement this tomorrow, and then implement it with inclusive indexing in function calls